tobsch/jgeoip/README.md

 Those results are Java 7, jruby-1.6.5 based.
 Looking forward to 1.7.0.

 ### TODO
+* switch back to an extension and a proxy object: this is surely faster. but time is money at the moment
 * integrate the other lookup methods: so far we're just able to do city lookups
 * check all the license related stuff: the maxmind lib is LGPL, which would be okay for me